George HW Bush’s Socks Will Pay Tribute To His WWII Service As A Navy Pilot

 — Jenna Bush Hager (@JennaBushHager) June 12, 2013

-Bush family spokesperson shared the news that the former naval aviator will be fittingly buried in yet another pair of stylish footwear, saying that the 41st president would be “carried to his final rest wearing socks that pay tribute to his lifetime of service.”
+A Bush family spokesperson shared the news that the former naval aviator will be fittingly buried in yet another pair of stylish socks, saying that the 41st president would be “carried to his final rest wearing socks that pay tribute to his lifetime of service.”

 The 41st President will be carried to his final rest wearing socks that pay tribute to his lifetime of service, starting as an 18 year-old naval aviator in war.
 That legacy is now being carried, in part, by the brave, selfless men and women aboard @CVN77_GHWB. #Remembering41 pic.twitter.com/OabtK756fO